RealHypnoticOcelot/tikgen/README.md

 ```
 Answer the prompts it gives you, and the script will output your Tik-Ready files in the same directory!

+## Current Feature List:

+- Add subtext to the videos

+- Select a folder of videos for the background

+- Make the videos loopable, with configurable loop speeds

 ###### If you have any issues, questions or concerns, DM me on discord: HypnoticOcelot#6969 or create an issue